LinuxCommandLibrary

 SYNOPSIS

-julia [options] [--] [script.jl] [args...]
+julia [options] [script.jl] [args ...]

 PARAMETERS

-Evaluate <code> and exit
+Evaluate and display result.

 -i